zuplo/docs/docs/quickstarts/per-customer-rate-limits.md

 # Dynamic Rate Limiting

-The [API Gateway Quickstart](./proxy-public-api.md) quick start shows how to configure [rate limiting](../policies/rate-limit-inbound.md) for a route.
+Our overall [API Gateway Quickstart](./proxy-public-api.md) shows how to configure basic [rate limiting](../policies/rate-limit-inbound.md) for a route.
 A default rate limit policy is a great way to protect your API, but sometimes you need more control.
+For example, what if you have different types of customers with different rate expectations?
+Maybe your premium customers want 100,000 calls / minute, but you only allow free customers 100 calls / minute.
 In this quickstart, you will learn how to set a custom rate limit policy for a single customer based on a route parameter.

 Before we start, create a new project in [portal.zuplo.com](https://portal.zuplo.com)